ngreatens/pennycress_powderymildew/notebook.md

 ## in ncbi

 * download seqs into files: its.fasta, btub.fasta, etc.
+* manually combine our ITS + LSU, connect by Ns,  to correct aligment later and replace gapwith ??s

-## in terminal, using bioawk, muscle
+## in Scinet terminal, using bioawk, muscle

 * download seqs into files: its.fasta, btub.fasta, etc.
 * remove comments